lmorse1390/wifite-modded/README.md

 * Wash to ID easy targets
 * Ability to use MDK4 given you have you 2 adapters capable of packet injection.
 * WPS-Pixie Attacks that result in lockouts, just skip it, no sense in being throttled.
+* Pulling down the latest cracked pass list from [stanev](https://wpa-sec.stanev.org/) if you dont provide one yourself.
 * Got a Request?
 Contact me.

 Required Tools